prometheus/compliance/promql/README.md

 * Add more variation and configurability to input timestamps.
 * Flesh out a more comprehensive (and less overlapping) set of input test queries.
 * Automate and integrate data loading into different systems.
-* Test more vendor implementations of PromQL (for example, Sysdig and New Relic).
+* Test more vendor implementations of PromQL.
 * Version test results and make pretty output presentations easier.

 **Note:** Many people will be interested in benchmarking performance differences between PromQL implementations.
 While this is important as well, the PromQL Compliance Tester focuses solely on correctness testing.

-If you would like to help flesh out the tester, please [file issues](https://github.com/promlabs/promql-compliance-tester/issues) or [pull requests](https://github.com/promlabs/promql-compliance-tester/pulls).
+If you would like to help flesh out the tester, please [file issues](https://github.com/prometheus/compliance/issues) or [pull requests](https://github.com/prometheus/compliance/pulls).